 of experience working with diverse populations in educational

 settings.
-She is currently teaching in Montgomery County,
+She is currently a school counselor with ten years of teaching experience in Montgomery County,

 Maryland, one of the nations most ethnically, racially, and

 economically diverse areas.
-For the past two years, Martin
+For the past ten years, Ms. Parent

 dedicated to supporting educational programs such as literacy